ULINCHEN/SIT_CS554_WebProgramming_Final_Project/README.md

 username: dog3
 <br /> password: Dog3..

+### IMPORTANT
-IMPORTANT -> Inorder to test the email service, please change this two account email address to your email address.
+Inorder to test the email service, please change this two account email address to your email address.
+<br/> Please use two different browser to login